-Our West Nile encephalitis Main Article provides a comprehensive look at the who, what, when and how of West Nile encephalitis
+Our West Nile Virus Main Article provides a comprehensive look at the who, what, when and how of West Nile Virus

 Definition of West Nile encephalitis